Limb Sparing in Dogs

 What is limb-sparing?

-"Limb sparing" (also known as "limb salvage") is a surgery that is an alternative to amputation in some dogs being treated for bone tumors.
+"Limb sparing" (also known as "limb salvage") is a surgery that is an alternative to amputation in some dogs with bone tumors.
 Most dogs function very well with an amputation; perhaps because dogs are not burdened by the psychological aspects of missing a limb in the same way as humans.
 However, there are some dogs that have other orthopedic problems, such as severe arthritis, that might not do as well on three legs.

 What is the goal of limb-sparing?